mabel-dev/opteryx.dev/docs/get-started/security.md

 conn = opteryx.connect(permissions={"Query"})
 curr = conn.cursor()
 # The user does not have permissions to execute a SHOW COLUMNS statement
-# and this will return a oPermissionsError
+# and this will return a PermissionsError
 try:
     curr.execute("SHOW COLUMNS FROM $planets")
     print(curr.head())